Haninkhdour963/DESIGN-PATTERNS/README.md

 Behavioral patterns define communication (Observer for events, Command for actions).

-Summary Table
-Pattern	            Category	     Purpose
-Singleton	        Creational	    Single instance globally accessible Factory Method	    Creational	    Define interface for object creation Adapter	            Structural	    Allow  incompatible interfaces to work Observer	        Behavioral	    One-to-many notification
+🔹 Summary of Design Patterns
+Singleton (Creational): Ensures that a class has only one instance and provides a global point of access to it.
+It is commonly used for configurations, logging, or shared resources.

+Factory Method (Creational): Defines an interface for creating objects, but lets subclasses alter the type of objects that will be created.
+This pattern promotes loose coupling and enhances scalability.

+Adapter (Structural): Allows objects with incompatible interfaces to collaborate by converting one interface into another that the client expects.
+Useful when integrating legacy or third-party code.

+Observer (Behavioral): Establishes a one-to-many relationship between objects.
+When one object changes state, all its dependents are notified and updated automatically.
+Widely used in event handling systems.